 Supervised, chaired, and/or participated as a committee member on over 30 faculty and staff searches at Eastman

 Chaired or participated as a member of well over 50 committees on academic policy, curriculum, initiatives, awards and prizes, Sibley Music Library, institutional advancement, and the like

-- Chair, Visiting Committee, Musical Instruments Collection, Museum of Fine Arts, Boston, 2014- present
+Chair, Visiting Committee, Musical Instrument Collection, Museum of Fine Arts, Boston, Massachusetts, 2014–18

 - Vice-President of the Board, 2000–2005